hatkirby/ArchipelagoWizard/README.md

 Only Windows builds are provided currently.
 However, ArchipelagoWizard is compatible with both macOS and Linux, and has been tested on both.

+ArchipelagoWizard uses a datafile of options dumped from Archipelago.
+If you have any installed apworlds that you would like to see options for, you need to generate a new datafile.
+You can do this using the wizard apworld (`wizard.apworld`).
+Install it in your `lib/worlds` folder the way you would install any other apworld, and then open the Launcher, and click "Dump Options for Wizard".
+If successful, it should create a file called `dumped-options.json` in your Archipelago directory.
+This file then just needs to be copied into the same folder as the ap-wizard executable.

+**NOTE**: There is an issue with Archipelago 0.4.7 and earlier where option aliases are ignored.
+There is an open PR to fix it (ArchipelagoMW/Archipelago#3512).

+## Building from source

 Compiling from source requires `cmake` and `ninja-build`.
 Run the following commands to configure and build:

 ```sh